FairwindsOps/insights-docs/docs/features/policies.md

   # Set the severity based on the Kind.
   dynamicSeverity := severityByKind[input.kind]
   actionItem := {
-    "title": "Deployment oes not have replicas set", "description": "All workloads at acme-co must explicitly set the number of replicas", "remediation": "Please set `spec.replicas`",
+    "title": "Deployment does not have replicas set", "description": "All workloads at acme-co must explicitly set the number of replicas", "remediation": "Please set `spec.replicas`",
     "category": "Reliability",